ianfoster/safedata/Content/reviews.md

+# Paper reviews, presentations, and discussions

 To facilitate productive class discussions, everyone must submit a review of each of the two assigned papers to Piazza by **6pm the day before each class**.
 Each review should be its own Piazza private message that is tagged with the "Reviews" tag.
 The morning before each class, all of the reviews will be made visible to other students in the course.
 You are expected to read other students' paper reviews before class.
 Late paper reviews will receive no credit.

-In this class, we'll be reading two types of papers: **research papers** presenting novel results and **systemization of knowledge (SoK)** papers, which summarize existing work in a particular area.
+In this class, we'll be reading three types of papers: **research papers** presenting novel results, **methodology papers** that describe a specific approach to solving a problem, and **systemization of knowledge (SoK)** papers, which summarize existing work in a particular area.

 Reviews of **research papers** should answer the following questions: